gjanders/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 3.0.9
+In version 3.0.8 the lookup file `splunkadmins_hec_reply_code_lookup.csv` was updated based on [gettingsmarter (github repo)](https://github.com/redvelociraptor/gettingsmarter/), the updated lookup was created by @jgedeon and additionally includes some health endpoint return codes (as well as those returned by the standard HEC endpoint)

+Updated alerts:
+- `SplunkEnterpriseLevel - Splunkd Log Messages Admins Only` - more criteria
+- `SearchHeadLevel - Scheduled Searches That Cannot Run` - correcting issue #20 (thanks @barrettnet)

+Updated reports:
+- `SearchHeadLevel - Search Queries summary exact match` - added provenance
+- `SearchHeadLevel - Search Queries summary non-exact match` - added provenance
+- `SearchHeadLevel - audit.log - lookup usage` - updated to handle mlspl files as well (apply command)
+- `SearchHeadLevel - Lookup file owners` - now includes an additional join that can be used if TA-webtools is installed (to improve accuracy/exclude default lookup definitions/files)

+New reports:
+- `SearchHeadLevel - Detect lookups that have not being accessed for a period of time`
+- `SearchHeadLevel - Lookup Editor lookup updates`
+- `SearchHeadLevel - Lookups within dashboards`
+- `SearchHeadLevel - Lookups within savedsearches`
+- `SearchHeadLevel - REST API usage via audit.log`

 ### 3.0.8
 New alerts:
 - `SearchHeadLevel - summary indexing searches not using durable search`